 STELLA Okay. (looks to Rob) Another option is being arranged.
 Their car will break down.
-They'll need to take the bus that stops here.
+They'll take the next bus stopping here.

 ROB What have you got?

 STELLA Female librarian and male actor.
 Julia and Basil are in their 30s.